openstack-archive/paunch/README.rst

 Features
 --------

-* Single host only, operations are performed via the docker client on the currently configured docker service.
+* Single host only, operations are performed via the podman client.
 * Zero external state, only labels on running containers are used when determining which containers an operation will perform on.
 * Single threaded and blocking, containers which are not configured to detach